The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

-\begin{remark} If $\fw = (V, E, \p)$ is 1-dimensional, then any collection $\c C$ of flats that pins every vertex of $\fw$ must contain all the singletons $\{v\}$ for $v\in V$.
-Hence, if $S$ touches every flat of $\c C$, then $S = V$, and \Cref{thm:mainthm} is straightforward: $S$ being dependent amounts to every pair of vertices forming dependent implicit edges.
+\begin{remark} If $\fw = (V, E, \p)$ is 1-dimensional, a collection $\c C$ of flats that pins a vertex $v$ of~$\fw$ must contain the singleton $\{v\}$.
+Hence $S=\pcl$ and \Cref{thm:mainthm} is straightforward: $S$ being dependent amounts to every pair of vertices forming dependent implicit edges.

-On the other hand, if $S$ is at least 2-dimensional (\ie $\dim\lin\{\p_v ~;~ v\in S\} \geq 2$), then \Cref{cor:Dim2DependentVerticesDependentEdges} allows to replace ``dependent subset of vertices $S\subseteq V$'' by ``subsets of vertices $S\subseteq V$ pairwise linked by an implicit edge'' in \Cref{thm:mainthm}, which is a slightly weaker condition that is easier to check in practice. \end{remark}
+On the other hand, if $S$ is at least $2$-dimensional (\ie $\dim\lin\{\p_v ~;~ v\in S\} \geq 2$), then \Cref{cor:Dim2DependentVerticesDependentEdges} allows to replace ``dependent subset of vertices $S\subseteq V$'' by ``subsets of vertices $S\subseteq V$ pairwise linked by an implicit edge'' in \Cref{thm:mainthm}, which is a slightly weaker condition that is easier to check in practice.